-Architecture images grace the pages of magazines and fill travel albums all over the world.
+Architecture images grace the pages of magazines and are a treasure trove of happy memories in travel albums all over the world.
 If architects do their job right, it only fits that their work would catch the eye of creative photographers.
 Whether you are a hobbyist strolling a new city, a travel blogger looking to share spectacular sights with your readers, or a professional photographer looking for a new niche, the architecture around us all the time is an exciting and varied subject.

 What is Architecture Photography?